 “We cannot forget ourselves when we grow, we need to be very detailed when we recruit new employees.
 We do not hire based on some numbers but based on the competencies and cultural fit.
 We have said no to candidates with a perfect resume, but where we thought they were a bad match to the rest of the team and our company culture, and it has to be the right fit for everyone, not just for me.”

-AskCody has twice been nominated as the best workplace of the year on its home turf, the city of Aalborg, which attracts many employees.
+AskCody has multiple times been nominated as the best workplace of the year on its home turf, the city of Aalborg, which attracts many employees.

 Newspaper clipping from Danish Newspaper Børsen